Cytlan/openbgi/Technical.md

 Inputs:

 Outputs:
-    1 - gIsWindowActive
+   * 1 - gIsWindowActive

 #### 0x80 0x28 - sys1.mkdir

 Create a directory at the given path.

 Returns 1 if the directory was created, or 0 is the directory could not be created or already exists.

 Inputs:
-    1 - Pointer to path string
+   * 1 - Pointer to path string

 Outputs:
-    1 - 1 if successful, 0 otherwise.
+   * 1 - 1 if successful, 0 otherwise.

 #### 0x80 0x2A - sys1.isdir

 Return 1 if the path given is a directory, otherwise it returns 0.

 Inputs:
-    1 - Pointer to path string
+   * 1 - Pointer to path string

 Outputs:
-    1 - 1 if path is a directory, otherwise 0.
+   * 1 - 1 if path is a directory, otherwise 0.

 #### 0x80 0x34 - sys1.fileexists

 Takes 2 arguments, and return 1 if the file exists, otherwise 0.

-There's something funky going on with someVisualStudioLibFunc(&DAT_00484130).
+There's something funky going on with `someVisualStudioLibFunc(&DAT_00484130)`.

 Inputs:
-    1 - Filename
+   * 1 - Filename
-    2 - Directory (optional)
+   * 2 - Directory (optional)

 Outputs:
-    1 - 1 is file exists, otherwise 0
+   * 1 - 1 is file exists, otherwise 0

 #### 0x80 0x37 - sys1.adddir

 This opcode seems to be appending a string to a linked list.

-The tail of the linked list is at gSearchPaths.
+The tail of the linked list is at `gSearchPaths`.

 The linked list follows this structure:
 ```c